GowerStreet/twiglet/README.md

                     (logger.info 'http-request {'method req.method
                                                 'url req.url.path
                                                 'more-stuff "goes here"})
-                    (res.write-head 200 { "Content-Type" "application/json" })
+                    (res.write-head 200 {"Content-Type" "application/json"})
                     (res.end (JSON.stringify {'message "Hello Microservice World!"}))))})
 ```

 ## How to build

+First install dependencies:

+> npm install

 Twiglet is built in [Sibilant](https://sibilant.org/) - an s-expression language that compiles to readable and idiomatic JavaScript.
+Twiglet has no production dependencies, and other than Sibilant its only other dev dependency is the test runner - [Infintestimal](https://www.npmjs.com/package/@gowerstreet/infintestimal).

 In order to make changes simply edit the file [twiglet.sibilant](twiglet.sibilant).
 Test your changes by running the tests with:

 > npm test